claudioanony/Getting-and-Cleaning-Data-Course-Project/README.md

 Getting and Cleaning Data Course Project
 =========
-This is a guide to the steps to a tidy dataset from a series of data originally published in:
+The dataset presented here, in the enclosed file "tidydata.txt", is the result of a series of selection, reshaping and arithmetic calculation so to produce a tidy set from a series of data originally published in:

 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz. _Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine_.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012